Parker12995/Carleton-Select-Work/README.md

 Select work from statistics projects while attending Carleton College.
 This is largely intended to show my R programming capabilities, as well as the breadth of statistical knowledge I have about a wide variety of subjects.
-While I am clearly most familiar with programming in R, I am more than willing to learn other languages such as SQL.
+While I am clearly most familiar with programming in R, I am more than willing to learn other languages such as SQL, and have additional experience coding in Python and Java.

 The script best representative of my abilities is Final_Project_Document_Updated.Rmd, with another notable script being Stat340 Bayesian Statistics/CollegeSportFundingBayesianAnalysis/ben_rmd.Rmd.